-Mating occurs by simple point-by-point averaging of values (bias, etc.) from each parent.
-Mutation occurs (on a gene-by-gene basis) parameter-by-parameter: a random value is generated, and if it is less than the given mutation rate (e.g. 10%), then the parameter is scaled by a random amount between 0.5 and 1.5.
+Mating occurs by simple averaging of a gradient's initial value and slope from each parent.
+Mutation occurs parameter-by-parameter: a random value is generated, and if it is less than the given mutation rate (e.g. 10%), then the parameter is scaled by a random amount between 0.5 and 1.5.